 Book a window seat because social distancing is key to avoiding catching a virus from others.

-Currently, JetBlue is keeping middle seats free if the passengers are not in the same group (through Oct.
-15) and Delta (through Jan.
-6, 2021), Alaska (Oct.
-31) and Southwest (through Nov.
-30) have joined in limiting capacity.
-Other airlines, like American and United which backtracked on prior promises not to sell middle seats, have offered every seat for sale.
-On small aircraft, some airlines are keeping aisle seats empty to provide more passenger space.
+Currently, few airlines are keeping middle seats free if passengers are not in the same group: Delta (through March, 2021), Southwest (through Nov.
+30) and Hawaiian.
+Other airlines are offering every seat for sale.
+Note that on smaller aircraft, some airlines are keeping aisle seats empty to provide more passenger space.

-With most airlines’ breakeven load factor of 75%-85%, Hayes says, it’s not sustainable to block all middle seats or cap passenger loads at 50% forever.
-And, taking out enough rows to provide six feet between passengers is not a viable economic proposition either.
-While JetBlue has seen some passengers purchasing extra seats around them to distance from others, he doesn’t expect that trend to last.
+Why is this such a challenging option?
+With most airlines’ breakeven load factor of 75%-85%, it’s just not sustainable to block all middle seats or cap passenger loads at 50% forever.
+And, airline executives add, taking out enough rows to provide six feet between passengers is not a viable economic proposition either.

 What Airports are Doing to Make Flying Safer